-After discovering the program in the last few months, I finally decided to apply for Global Entry, the pass that eases up on the requirements for leaving the country and re-entering as a U.S. citizen.
+After discovering the program in the last few months, I finally decided to apply for Global Entry, the pass that eases up the requirements for leaving the country and re-entering as a U.S. citizen.
 TSA Pre-Check is included with participating airlines, meaning you can keep your shoes on when you go through security!
 I wanted to share my experience during the application process for the program and a few things I wish I knew beforehand.
-While it’s not easy, it is possible to get your Global Entry card in as little as three weeks!
+While it’s not easy, getting your Global Entry card in as little as three weeks is possible!
 Read on to find out how I did it.
 I was based in New York at that time, so this is my experience of applying for Global Entry in New York City.

 Applying for Global Entry is very easy after creating an online account.
 First, you fill out a form asking for your current and former addresses, employers, countries you have visited, etc. I have no idea if they actually contacted my former employers, but it’s possible they did (I didn’t ask).
 You pay the $100 fee at this time online.
 I filled out and submitted my form on a Friday.
 I heard back from the program one week later, when I was notified that my application was conditionally approved!